Case Studies Predicting Missing Friendship Links from Social Graph Structure

-Full-pipeline graph ML project predicting missing friendship links in a Facebook social network — from graph EDA through structural feature engineering to XGBoost and Random Forest evaluation.
+Full-pipeline graph Machine Learning project predicting missing friendship links in a Facebook social network - from graph EDA through structural feature engineering to XGBoost and Random Forest evaluation.

 Problem